 Feedback/Feedforward Hours 5,

 |Assessment (Further Info)

-Formative assessment will be provided at the mid-semester point, and will include:
+||Formative assessment will be provided at the mid-semester point, and will include:

 a.
-A presentation of all work to date including:
+A presentation of work to date

 b.
 Online submission of supporting documents

-Oral feedback will be provided following the presentations.
+Verbal feedback will be provided following the presentations.
 Written feedback will be given following the online submission.

-Summative feedback will be provided following the portfolio submission in the form of written feedback.
+Summative feedback will be provided, following the portfolio submission, in the form of written feedback.

 |No Exam Information